adelgado/coinwatch/README.md

 # coinwatch

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+ [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.

 ## Development Mode